 - Associated with an up to two-fold increased risk for heart disease and stroke (including having these issues at an earlier age than non-diabetics)

-- The leading cause of blindness
+- A leading cause of blindness

-- The leading cause of kidney failure
+- The leading cause of chronic kidney disease

 - Associated with high rates of nervous system damage